 For developers building AI agents that need task management, the SDK-first architecture is the real selling point.
 Import the tools directly into your Vercel AI SDK project or custom pipeline — you’re not locked into the MCP protocol.

-For teams evaluating task management MCP servers, Todoist’s transport flexibility (HTTP + SSE + stdio) and MCP Apps set it apart architecturally.
-But the critical bugs in sections and assignments mean you should test your specific workflows before committing.
+For teams evaluating task management MCP servers, Todoist’s transport flexibility (HTTP + SSE + stdio), MCP Apps, and filter management set it apart architecturally.
+The remaining client-specific add-sections bug is a minor concern — workarounds exist.

 The Bottom Line

 Todoist’s MCP server is a 4/5.
-The SDK-first architecture, three transport protocols, OAuth authentication, MCP Apps support, and 28+ tools represent the most ambitious productivity MCP server we’ve seen in terms of scope.
-The get-overview tool and delete support show design thinking that’s absent from competitors.
+The SDK-first architecture, three transport protocols, OAuth authentication, MCP Apps support, and 40+ tools represent the most ambitious and most complete productivity MCP server we’ve seen.
+Since our initial review, reminders have been added (v8.6.0), project health analytics shipped (v8.5.0), and retry logic with exponential backoff improved production reliability (v8.8.3).

 This review is part of our MCP server review series.
 We research every server we review — examining documentation, architecture, community health, and real user reports.
 See our methodology for how we rate.